PennCIS233/algorand-voting-dapp/README.md

 4b.
 Approved user who voted can remove their vote (potentially then revote) if they closeout or clear program
 5. Repeat 2 to 4 for each user who opts-in before the election end
 6. Election ends and no further changes (opt-ins, votes, approvals/rejects) can be made to the election

+Smart contracts are implemented using two programs:
+- `ApprovalProgram`: Responsible for processing all application calls to the contract and implementing most of the logic of an application.
+Handles opting in, approving users to vote, and casting votes.
+Used to close out accounts and can control if a close out is allowed or not.
+- `ClearStateProgram`: uses the clear call to remove the smart contract from the balance record of user accounts.
+This method of opting out cannot be stopped by the smart contract.

 ### Global Variables
 For standardization, we require everyone use the same global variable names in the approval program of the smart contract.